-Keep in mind that you can fix mosaic tiles, as with any other tile, to the floor & walls without the need to pre-install cement boards.
+Keep in mind that you can fix mosaic tiles (like any other tile) to the floor and walls without the need to pre-install cement boards.
 Once you’ve gathered all your necessary tools and materials, you’re ready to get started.

 1. Prep Your Surface

 Before you can start the installation, you’ll need to make sure the surface you’re laying the tile on is completely smooth and flat.
 There are many ways to do this but often, professionals use an underlayment consisting of a cement board applied over a plywood subfloor.
 The cement board can also be applied directly to your wall studs.